Vyral/will-cook/_posts/2025-08-05-why-are-palm-springs-homebuyers-backing-out-of-deals.md

 {% include excerpt.html %}

 Buyer cancellations have been rising across the country, and we are seeing the same trend here in Palm Springs. **In June alone, nearly 15% of home sales in the United States were canceled.** That translates to more than 57,000 purchase agreements that fell apart.
-It's the highest cancellation rate recorded in any June since Redfin began tracking this data in 2017.
+It’s the highest cancellation rate recorded in any June since Redfin began tracking this data in 2017.
 These numbers reflect a larger shift in the housing market that both buyers and sellers should take seriously.

 **One of the biggest reasons for this trend is that we are now in a buyer’s market.** In the Greater Palm Springs area, there are 5.3 months of housing inventory, which gives buyers more power and more options.
 Many of them are taking their time, and if anything feels off during escrow, they are walking away.
 Inspections are another major factor.

 When buyers discover issues like outdated systems, roof problems, or plumbing concerns, they are not hesitating to cancel.
-They don't feel the same pressure to push forward with a deal that no longer makes sense for them.
+They don’t feel the same pressure to push forward with a deal that no longer makes sense for them.

 {% include pullquote.html %}